mdn/content/files/en-us/web/api/urlpattern/urlpattern/index.md

     - `hash`
     - `baseURL`
       > **Note:** Omitted parts of the object will be treated as wildcards (`*`).
-- `patternString` {{Optional_Inline}}
-  - : A string representing the input pattern that will be used for matching.
 - `baseURL` {{Optional_Inline}}
   - : A string representing the base URL to use in cases where `input` is a relative pattern.
 If not specified, it defaults to `undefined`.
 - `options` {{Optional_Inline}}
   - : An object providing options for matching the given pattern.
 The possible object members are as follows:
     - `ignoreCase` {{Optional_Inline}}
-      - Enables case-insensitive matching if set to `true`.
+      - : Enables case-insensitive matching if set to `true`.
 If omitted or set to `false`, matching will be case-sensitive.

 ### Exceptions